 Which nursing home in Wallingford is best?

 Different facilities excel in different areas.
 Regency House is highly praised for its rehabilitation services, offering a variety of therapies in a state-of-the-art environment, while Masonicare offers comprehensive long-term care options with an emphasis on community engagement and resident satisfaction.
 Both provide excellent care, but visiting each to assess which meets specific needs is advisable.
-Connecticut’s strengthened oversight and infection control protocols offer additional assurances regarding safety and quality across all licensed facilities.[1][2][3][4][6]
+Connecticut’s new room capacity standards, bed spacing requirements, and oversight reinforce safety and quality for future admissions across all licensed facilities.[1][2][3][4]

 -